Police: 2 teens in custody after guns recovered in Charlestown HS

-BOSTON (WHDH) - A 17-year-old and 13-year-old student are in custody and two guns were recovered from Charlestown High School.
+BOSTON (WHDH) – Two teenage students are in custody after two guns were recovered from Charlestown High School, police say.

+Officers were called to the school around 10 a.m. after a staff member reported finding a gun in a 13-year-old student’s backpack, according to Boston police.

+Staff contacted first responders and the school was placed into “safe mode” and the student was put into custody.

 One student said everyone waited in the cafeteria for at least 30 minutes with no information on what was happening during the search and recovery.